Rathius/meteor-blog-materialize/README.md

 ### Custom Templates

-The admin templates are designed for use with Bootstrap.
+The admin templates are designed for use with MaterializeCSS.
 However, the front-end is bare markup, ready to by styled, and does not depend on any CSS framework at all.
 If the default templates aren't doing it for you, you can override the default templates with your own by setting configuration variables: